Fedor337/Captures/README.md

 # BRCA1/2 Probe Design Pipeline

 This repository contains a Python-based pipeline for designing oligonucleotide probes targeting the BRCA1 and BRCA2 genes in the human genome (reference: hs37d5).
-The pipeline includes downloading genome data, extracting exon coordinates, generating overlapping probes, and filtering them by GC content and melting temperature.
+The pipeline automates:
+- downloading and preprocessing genome and annotation files,
+- extracting exon coordinates,
+- generating overlapping probes,
+- and filtering probes by GC content, melting temperature (Tm), repeats, and predicted secondary structure (ΔG).

+The resulting probe set is suitable for hybridization-based target enrichment in NGS experiments.

 ---